-Rocky Mountain spotted fever (RMSF) is a tick-borne infection caused by micro-organisms (small bacteria) called Rickettsia rickettsii.
+Rocky Mountain spotted fever (RMSF) is a tick-borne infection caused by small bacteria called Rickettsia rickettsii.
 Various species of Dermacentor ticks are the typical vectors.
 Rickettsiae are introduced into humans after an infected tick is attached to the skin for at least 24 hours.
 RMSF occurs throughout the United States, Canada, Mexico, and South America.
 Most infections occur in the spring and summer.

-Around 350-1500 cases of RMSF are reported in the United States per year with the highest incidence in children aged 5 to 9 years old.
-However seropositivity studies (blood tests) in patients without a previous history of the disease indicate some RMSF infections go unnoticed.
+Around 350–1500 cases of RMSF are reported in the United States per year with the highest incidence in children aged 5–9 years old.
+Seropositivity studies in patients without a previous history of the disease indicate some RMSF infections go unnoticed.

 Rickettsiae cause disease by damaging blood vessels in various tissues and organs.
 Other species of rickettsiae are responsible for a range of spotted fever diseases in different geographic locations.